manimino/ducks/README.md

 <details>
 <summary>Accessing nested data using functions</summary>
 <br />
-Functions are used to get values from nested data structures.
+Use functions to get values from nested data structures.

 ```
 from filterbox import FilterBox